Share On

 • Respiratory Issues – Watch closely, both during the intake evaluation and during the quarantine period, for any signs of respiratory illness such as nasal discharge, coughing, an elevated respiratory rate, fever, or breathing that sounds wet, raspy, or wheezy.
 Your veterinarian can evaluate the cow’s lungs, recommend diagnostic testing, and ultimately offer treatment options.

-• Pinkeye – If the cow arrives with eye issues, especially during fly season, be sure to consider if it could be pinkeye, or infectious bovine keratoconjunctivitis (IBK), which is highly contagious.
+• Pinkeye – If the cow arrives with eye issues, especially during fly season, be sure to consider if it could be pinkeye (infectious bovine keratoconjunctivitis, IBK), which is highly contagious.
 All eye issues should be evaluated by a veterinarian as soon as possible, as early treatment of many issues is important to prevent permanent eye damage.
-Because pinkeye is contagious and is often spread by flies, be sure to use proper fly mitigation strategies as well as following quarantine procedures in order to prevent spread to other residents.
+Because pinkeye is contagious and is often spread by flies, be sure to use proper fly mitigation strategies and follow quarantine procedures to prevent the spread to other residents.
 Some cows may arrive with scarred eyes from old pinkeye infections.

-In addition to looking for signs of concern, you should determine the following information.
-In some cases this will require veterinary involvement:
+In addition to looking for signs of concern during the intake evaluation, you should also determine the following information.
+In some cases, this will require veterinary involvement.

-• Assess spay/ neuter/ pregnancy status: New males should be evaluated to determine their neuter status, though in some cases you may need a veterinarian to help with this if you are unsure.
-Intact males should be neutered as soon as your veterinarian deems appropriate.
-They will need time to recover after the surgery, which could delay their introduction to other residents if done towards the end of their quarantine period.
-Females who are sexually mature should be evaluated for pregnancy through an ultrasound and/or BioPRYN blood testing.
-If laparoscopic ovariectomies are part of your cow care practices, work with your veterinarian to determine if they are healthy enough (and mature enough) to undergo the procedure.
-If an incoming resident is early on in their pregnancy, some sanctuaries choose to administer Lutalyse (or a similar product) to induce miscarriage.
+• Assess pregnancy status of females: Sexually mature females should be evaluated for pregnancy through an ultrasound and/or BioPRYN blood testing.
+If laparoscopic ovariectomies are part of your cow care practices, work with your veterinarian to determine if the individual is healthy enough (and mature enough) to undergo the procedure.
+If an incoming resident is early on in their pregnancy, some sanctuaries choose to administer Lutalyse (or a similar product) to induce miscarriage, under the guidance of their veterinarian.
 This decision ultimately depends on an individual sanctuary’s Philosophy of Care.

-• Approximate their age by looking at their teeth: We are not talking about evaluating their dental health here – that definitely requires an experienced veterinarian.
-However, by observing how many adult teeth a cow has, you can estimate their age.
-For some individuals, it may not be safe to put yourself that close to their head, in which case you will need to skip this step for now.
-If you have never done this before, there are plenty of resources online that show how, but you should work with your veterinarian and have them show you how to to do so safely.
-While calves may be fairly easy to restrain safely, it can be difficult to prevent a mature cow from swinging their head, and being hit in the face by a large cow’s head can be quite dangerous.
-A veterinarian may also be better able to guess the age of a cow who has all their adult teeth by looking at how long or worn they are.
-Having a general idea of their age can be very helpful when considering their needs.
-When examining their teeth, never put your hand inside a cow’s mouth as they have very strong jaws and could seriously injure a hand or finger.
+• Approximate their age by looking at their teeth: We are not talking about evaluating their dental health here – that requires an experienced veterinarian.
+However, by observing how many adult teeth a cow has, you can estimate their age, and having a general idea of their age can be very helpful when considering their needs.
+If you have never aged a cow before, there are plenty of resources online that show how, or you can work with your veterinarian to have this done.
+Unfortunately, if an individual has all of their adult teeth, you really only know they are over 4 years old, but your veterinarian may be better able to guess the age of a cow who has all their adult teeth by looking at how long or worn they are.
+Be sure to keep human safety in mind – if you cannot safely look at a cow’s teeth, skip this step for now.
+Being hit by a cow’s swinging head can cause serious injury!
+When examining their teeth, never put your hand inside a cow’s mouth as they have very strong jaws that could seriously injure a hand or finger.

-• Consider placing a rumen magnet: If you haven’t already, talk to your veterinarian about using rumen magnets to help prevent hardware disease, and work with them to establish an appropriate protocol for your residents.
+If you haven’t already, talk to your veterinarian about using rumen magnets to help prevent hardware disease and work with them to establish an appropriate protocol for your residents.
 Depending on your protocols and the age of the new cow, either have the magnet placed during the intake process or schedule placement for a later date.

 Incoming Testing

 If you have not already done so, work with your veterinarian to determine appropriate incoming testing protocols for new cows you welcome to your sanctuary.
 While individuals showing signs of concern may require additional diagnostics, there may be certain tests your veterinarian recommends for all incoming cows.
-At a minimum, all new residents should have a fecal sample submitted to check for internal parasites and, if the cow is old enough, to test for Johnes’ disease.
-If they have diarrhea, you should also test for Salmonella.
-If the cow has internal parasites, your veterinarian will be able to recommend treatments based on the fecal results.
-Be sure to submit another fecal sample 10-14 days after any deworming treatment to evaluate its effectiveness.
-In order to help prevent the ever-increasing resistance to available deworming medications, it’s important to only use dewormers when necessary and to work closely with your veterinarian if resistance to certain dewormers seems to be an issue.
+For starters, all new residents should have a fecal sample submitted to check for internal parasites.
+If parasites are found, your veterinarian will be able to advise you regarding whether or not treatment is recommended.

-Incoming cows should also be tested for Bovine Viral Diarrhea (BVD) – your veterinarian can help determine what blood test to request based on the age of the cow.
-It can also be a good idea to test for Bovine Leukemia Virus (BLV), as the presence of this virus can explain certain health challenges that may pop up later in the cow’s life.
-Your veterinarian may recommend other testing based on the specifics of your region.
-Certain disease confirmations may require an official report to your local government – if testing for screening purposes only, you may want to have a conversation with your veterinarian about what a positive result would mean for the individual and the sanctuary.
+Below, we’ll discuss screening tests for Johne’s disease, Bovine Viral Diarrhea (BVD), and Bovine Leukemia Virus (BLV), but you should defer to your veterinarian for specific guidance.
+Your veterinarian may recommend other testing based on the specifics of your region and/or based on where the new arrival is coming from.
+Certain disease confirmations may require an official report to your local government – if testing is for screening purposes only, you may want to have a conversation with your veterinarian about what a positive result would mean for the individual and the sanctuary.

 Incoming Vaccines